 &lt;sup>1 U.S. Department of the Treasury.
 Office of Foreign Assets Control.
 Guidance Relating to the Provision of Certain Temporary Sanctions Relief In Order To Implement the Joint Plan of Action Reached on November 24, 2013, Between the P5+1 and the Islamic Republic of Iran, January 20, 2014.
 79 F.R.
 5025; January 30, 2014.
-See, also: Department of the Treasury.
-Frequently Asked Questions Relating to the Temporary Sanctions Relief To Implement the Joint Plan of Action Between the P5+1 and the Islamic Republic of Iran, January 20, 2014.
+See also: U.S. Department of the Treasury.
+Office of Foreign Assets Control.
+Publication of Guidance Relating to the Provision of Certain Temporary Sanctions Relief, as Extended, July 21, 2014.
 79 F.R.
-5025; January 30, 2014.
+45233; August 4, 2014.
 See, also: Department of the Treasury.
 Frequently Asked Questions Relating to the Temporary Sanctions Relief To Implement the Joint Plan of Action Between the P5+1 and the Islamic Republic of Iran, January 20, 2014.
+OFAC has also issued a number of General Licenses related to sanctions relief, all available at www.treasury.gov/ofac.
+See also Iranian Transactions and Sanctions Regulations, at 31 Code of Federal Regulations (CFR) Part 560.

 &lt;sup>2 National defense authorization acts were used to enact new sanctions and amend existing provisions on Iran in FY2010, FY2012, and FY2013.
-See also: the Iran Sanctions Loophole Elimination Act of 2013 (S. 892); Iran Sanctions Implementation Act of 2013 (S. 965); Iran Nuclear Compliance Act of 2013 (S. 1765).
+See also: the Iran Sanctions Loophole Elimination Act of 2013 (S. 892); Iran Sanctions (continued...)